March 9, 2012

 Word is that Indians were many in the area but were peaceful and friendly and often stopped by their camp.

 It took Lawrence and his son 3 months to clear the area and prepare all the logs needed for a house.
-When finished, they packed up and headed for Virginia.
-On 01 Oct 1814, Lawrence left Monongalia County, Virginia (WV) with the entire family to return Green.
+When finished, they packed up and headed for Pennsylvania.

 Green Township Tax Records (1826)